 - Echeveria elegans

 Be sure to grab a copy of Everyday Eden: 100+ Fun, Green Garden Projects for the Whole Family to Enjoy.
-The book is filled with projects using inexpensive, often recycled, materials and easy techniques, this lively collection of garden projects and practices will delight beginner and experienced green thumbs alike.
+The book is filled with projects using inexpensive, often recycled, materials and easy techniques.
+This lively collection of garden projects and practices will delight beginner gardeners and experienced green thumbs alike.